Olly Mann: The Modern Mann

 Mann hosts the monthly podcast The Modern Mann with co-hosts Alix Fox, and Ollie Peart.
 The podcast is aimed at all audiences and covers contemporary culture in a magazine format.
 Its presenters sought a balance between humour and inquisitiveness for their target demographic.
 Mann remarked that in the mid-2000s, mainstream media lacked younger figures who could blend geekiness with humour.
 Alongside co-host Ollie Peart, the duo humorously discusses current trends, like the emergence of "anti-tech tech" and the popularity of inspirational quote posters to more serious topics.
 For example, in series three, Mann interviewed Adam Deen, a former member of the banned British extremist group Al-Muhajiroun.
 Deen candidly discusses his radicalisation journey and subsequent shift to campaign against such ideologies.
 Critics describe Mann's interviewing style as both probing and empathetic.
 Later, Mann stated that the show embodied the essence of public service broadcasting, presenting challenging content within an entertaining package.

 The show has been nominated Podcast of the Year twice at the UK Radio Academy Awards, winning Silver in 2016.

-In one notable episode from 2018 interviewed a rape survivor who reached out to share her story, detailing her rape experience from nearly a decade ago and its subsequent events.
+In one notable episode from 2018 interviewed Martha Adam, a rape survivor who reached out to share her story, detailing her rape experience from nearly a decade ago and its subsequent events.

 Throughout the interview, Mann exhibited empathy and sensitivity, focusing on letting Adam recount her ordeal without sensationalism.
 Adam vividly described various moments post the incident, from a forensic expert investigating her bedroom to the rigorous cross-examination she faced in court.
 Despite the harrowing nature of her testimony, Adam's retelling was neither despairing nor defeatist.
 She was resilient, emphasising her journey to reclaim control over her life and the incident's aftermath.
 The episode underscored the importance of understanding and supporting survivors of such traumatic experiences.
 The episode won Gold in the Best Interview category at the British Podcast Awards.